ZAdamMac/Tapestry/testing/TESTDOCS.md

 If your PR/development arc includes adding new functionality to the program that is not explicitly tested for, contact `tapestry@psavlabs.com` to discuss adding a test.
 It may be possible to construct your own under most circumstances.

 ## My Tests Passed!
 Congratulations!
 Please include the passed output `test-$somedate.log` in your PR for public review.
+It is appreciated if you could sign your code and the test log as well.

 *"The difference between science and screwing around is writing it down!"
 -- Adam Savage*